+7 (499) 212-39-56

 At the moment, the population of Grozny is close to 300,000 people.
 A record number of Grozny residents accounted for 1989, when almost 400 thousand people lived in the city.

 Chechens live their lives, not like life in other cities of Russia.
 Here the Russian language is very often replaced by Chechen, which you can hear on TV and in the store and in municipalities.
 However, one should not assume that no one speaks Russian here.
-Russians and Russian are respected here, but since most Chechens live here, people increasingly prefer their native language.
+Russians are respected here, but since most Chechens live here, people increasingly prefer their native language.

-The courage and modesty of women is valued here.
+The courage and modesty of women are valued here.
 You will not be able to see girls in miniskirts and with a deep neckline in Grozny.
 The female population here more often walks in hijabs or, at least, with a head covered with a handkerchief.
 In Grozny, as well as throughout Chechnya, Islamic traditions and customs are highly valued.
 Therefore, if you decide to call in Grozny as a guest, you need to take into account who lives by what laws.

 Each neighborhood lives its own quiet life.
 The courtyards are well maintained and clean.
 Nearby is located all the necessary infrastructure (kindergartens, schools, hospitals, supermarkets).
 Here, children’s playgrounds are kept and fined, for example, for parking in the area set aside for children’s play.

-Now, Grozny is replete with many new modern buildings, a business center and new beautiful office buildings.
+Now, Grozny is replete with many new modern buildings, a business center, and new beautiful office buildings.
 The construction of new facilities does not stop here for a single day.
 In Grozny, the streets are actively restored, which gives the city a special comfort, which is not found in every city in the North Caucasus.
 Regardless of whether you were just passing through Grozny, or you came here for a visit, you will immediately feel that you are taking care of the inhabitants.

 Rough-route taxis drive around the city almost around the clock, which can easily take you anywhere in Grozny and beyond.
 According to the tradition of the southern republics, there is not very developed public transport, such as trolley buses and buses.

-n Grozny, over the past decade, many new schools and universities have been opened.
+In Grozny, over the past decade, many new schools and universities have been opened.
 Education in the city is reaching a new level, which attracts young people from all the republics of the North Caucasus to the city.

 A favorite vacation spot of Grozny residents, like most Caucasians, is a restaurant.
 In Grozny, there are a lot of them, for people of different incomes.
 Here you will also find cozy cafes where young people like to spend their time.
 Large and small restaurants where Chechens love to celebrate all the events.
-Here there are expensive vip-restaurants, whose clients are businessmen, politicians and top managers of firms.
+Here there are expensive VIP-restaurants, whose clients are businessmen, politicians and top managers of firms.

 The main objects of the cultural life of Grozny: